ckeditor/ckeditor4-docs/guides/skin_sdk/compatibility_with_ckeditor_4_5/README.md

 Two of the new features introduced in [CKEditor 4.5](http://ckeditor.com/blog/CKEditor-4.4-Released) require additional styles to be added to a skin's CSS.
 The two features are &ndash; [notifications](http://docs.ckeditor.com/#!/guide/dev_notifications) and [dialog busy state](http://docs.ckeditor.com/#!/api/CKEDITOR.dialog-method-setState)).
 Notifications do not work with an incompatible skin.
 Dialogs gracefully degrade from a spinner to a static hourglass.

-It is highly recommended to bring a compatibility for CKEditor 4.5 to your skin because both these new feature are an important part of CKEditor 4.5 release and will be used by many users.
+It is highly recommended to make your skin compatible with CKEditor 4.5 because both these new features are an important part of CKEditor 4.5 release and will be used by many users.

 ## Support For Notifications